Free Booking Systems for Small Business | DetailBook

 During those 14 days, you can:

-What to Look for in a Booking System (Free Trial or Otherwise)
+What to Look for in a Booking System (Free or Paid)

-Whether you end up going with DetailBook or something else entirely, here’s what I’d tell any small business owner to look for when evaluating booking software.
-These are the things that actually matter day-to-day:
+Whether you end up going with DetailBook or something else entirely, here’s my checklist of what genuinely matters for a small service business in the UK.
+These are the things that actually make a difference day-to-day:

-Responsive support.
-When something goes wrong (and eventually, something always goes wrong), you need to be able to reach a real person who can help.
+10. Responsive support from real people — when something goes wrong (and eventually, something always goes wrong), you need to be able to reach a real person who can help.
 Not a chatbot.
 Not a five-day email queue.
-A real person.

 Pro Tip